impactlearner/national_front/README.md

 React frontend

-On the back-end, there is instantiated a customized data schema for relating the parks information; this schema acts as the Ruby on Rails-based database.
+On the back-end, there is an instantiation of a customized data schema for relating the parks information; this schema acts as the Ruby on Rails-based database.